The 9 Best Men’s Consignment Outlets for Cashing in on Old Clothes

 - Clean: in like-new, ready-to-wear condition

-- Current: stylish and no more than 4-5 years old
+- Current: stylish and no more than four to five years old

 Check here to see if there are any locations in your area.
-If there are, you can stop by with your items and your ID, and a sales associate will review your stuff while you browse the store’s racks.
-(Plato’s Closet doesn’t have a ship-to-sell option.)
+If there are, you can stop by with your items and an ID, and a sales associate will review your stuff while you browse the store’s racks.

-Unlike other consignment stores that pay you when your items sell and take a cut as commission, Plato’s Closet buys your items outright and stocks them for resale — so once you receive and accept its quote, you walk out with either cold, hard cash or store credit.
+Unlike other consignment stores that pay you when your items sell and take a cut as commission, Plato’s Closet buys your items outright and stocks them for resale — so once you receive and accept its quote, you walk out with cash.

-According to consumer reviews, you may only get $2-$5 per accepted item, unless you have high-demand items.
+The price per item will likely not be as high as luxury consignment stores.
 But if you’re looking for a quick, easy way to unload your unwanted stuff and get a few bucks, Plato’s Closet is worth checking out.
-Choosing store credit could get you a little bit more, too.

 Like Plato’s Closet, Buffalo Exchange buys acceptable items upfront and pays you 25% of the selling price in cash or 50% in store credit.
 You can drop your items off at one of its physical locations — stores no longer allow selling by mail.